 Wait a minute, I thought you were a Preschool.
-Is JCP synagogue?
+Is JCP also a synagogue?

 Are you Reform?
 Conservative?
 Something else?

 The Jewish perspectives we teach and style of our religious services reflect a diversity of Jewish background, practice, and ideology.
-When we say we are pluralistic or post-denominational, we are reflecting a belief that belonging comes first, that community itself is the focus of our ideology.
-Our leadership strives to make sure there are multiple entry points, religious and otherwise, into our community for Jews and non-Jews, and that communal worship services include something for everyone, in the hopes that we can all learn and grow together, and from one another.
+When we say we are pluralistic or post-denominational, we are reflecting a practice that belonging comes first, that community itself is the focus of our ideology.
+Our leadership strives to make sure there are multiple entry points into our community for Jews and non-Jews, and that communal worship services include something for everyone, in the hopes that we can all learn and grow together, and from one another.